 The role of hydrogen in energy transition lies in its ability to store surplus renewable energy, thus solving the intermittency issues of solar and wind power.
 Moreover, hydrogen holds the potential for decarbonizing hard-to-electrify sectors like heavy transportation, industrial processes, and heating.

-With the advancement of hydrogen fuel cell technology, vehicles from cars to buses and trucks can operate with high efficiency and zero emissions.
+With the advancement of hydrogen fuel cell technology, vehicles from cars, to buses, to trucks can operate with high efficiency and zero emissions.
+Learning about fuel cells can provide valuable insights into their role in the shift toward renewable energy solutions and their exact applications.
 Such applications align with global efforts to reduce pollution in congested urban centers.

 The Advancements in Hydrogen Production Methods